 The Final Experience

-After being live for 2 months, these are some of our results:
+After being live for 2 months, these were some of our results:

-During the pandemic Glossy published an article about the experience, which published additional results:
+During the pandemic, Glossy published an article about the experience, which included these additional results:

 Through the chatbot, Amika has seen sales conversion rates increase, on average, by 300%, but the conversion rate spiked to 800% when Amika ran a flash sale in May.
 Additionally, quiz takers spend at least four times longer on the e-commerce site, and the average basket size of those customers is at least 70% larger than non-quiz takers.